proudjiao/SQL_Data_Exploration_Project/README.md

 # This Repository is created to record and demonstrates my SQL skills!
 # [Free online sources where I learned my SQL](https://www.youtube.com/watch?v=HXV3zeQKqGY)
 # [Online Data Analysis project walkthrough](https://www.youtube.com/watch?v=qfyynHBFOsM)
-#

 Project status: Ongoing.
-Covered: 1. database management basics 2. how to create, manipulate, and query databases with SQL codes 3. company data
+Topics Covered: 1. database management basics 2.
+SQL Basics 3.
+MySQL Mac Installation 4.
+Creating Tables 5.
+Inserting Data 6.
+Update & Delete 7.
+Company Database intro 8.
+Creating Company Database 9.
+Basic Queries.

 ## Why SQL?
 Knowing that my past internship experience as a Talent Acquisition Intern at McCANN WorldGroup and salesperson at MHP law firm does not help me get into a tech company with my current Computational Math and Statistics double major, I eagerly waited for the englightment of the Director of International Program, which might give me the slightest hint of where I should be heading next with what I currently have.